nageiser/projects/README.md

 # Introduction

 Hello!
-Please find some of the various projects I've worked on for fun here--mostly programming assignments in R.
+Please find some of the various projects I've worked on for fun here

-## (Mini) Enigma Decoder:

-This program is a highly simplified version of the Enigma cipher using the `stringr` package.